mgcaret/rom4x/rom5x/README.md

 ### First Thing's First

-Sadly, there are no fully working emulations of the IIc Plus at this time.
-However, an optional set of patches (in the options/mame directory) will enable ROM 5X to run in MAME (git master branch) using the apple2cp emulation.
+See above for the list of working emulators that can run the Apple IIc Plus firmware.

-Since you must ultimately test on a real machine, be aware that the ROM socket is not rated for a large number of insertions and you *will* break something after a while.
+If you will test on a real machine, be aware that the ROM socket is not rated for a large number of insertions and you *will* break something after a while.
 You may consider putting a machine-pin DIP socket or a ZIF socket into the CPU socket position.
 This can be done by desoldering the original socket if you have the skills, or by plugging the new socket into the existing CPU socket.
 If you do do the latter you should consider the new socket permanent as the socket pins are thicker than a ROM chip's and removing it may leave the socket in such a state as to not be able to make good contact with a subsequent chip.

 ### Nitty Gritty